Step Into My Office

 The Office Hobo performs as a Keynote Speaker

 on August 7th in Colorado Springs!

-The story began when I gave up my apartment and moved into my office.
-Secretly.
+My life changed when I gave up my apartment and moved into my office.
 This site is an exploration of my journey of home-free living, spring-boarding me into a life of intention without ejecting from society all together.
 The home-free lifestyle is one of many modern variations of the age-old philosophy of voluntary simplicity.
 Living home-free doesn’t mean giving up life as an ordinary member of society, but it does mean circumventing traditional housing–and the rents and mortgages they entail–in favor of a more flexible, less obligatory lifestyle.

 The last time I paid rent was in December of 2012.
-(Yes, that streak continues into 2016.)
-While living in the office, I built a tiny home in the back of my truck (see below) where I spend a decreasing number of nights, thanks to what I’ve discovered to be an emerging “favor-trade” lifestyle–whether house/pet-sitting, trading housing for favors, or spending time on the road.
+(Yes, that streak has continued well into 2016.)
+While living in the office, I built a tiny home in the back of my truck where I spend a decreasing number of nights, thanks to what I’ve discovered to be an emerging “favor-trade” lifestyle–whether house/pet-sitting or trading housing for favors–and spending time on the road.
 This lifestyle has allowed me to pursue my dreams–writing, filmmaking, traveling, maintaining a healthy emotional outlook on life–while remaining a productive member of society.
 I vote, I pay taxes, I give my time to non-profit ventures.
 I socialize.
 I date.
 And I work–just not all that often anymore.
 What I don’t do is pay rent.
 As of Summer 2016, my total savings in living costs has eclipsed $50,000.
 But that’s been just one of many benefits of living home-free…

 “Most men appear never to have considered what a house is, and are actually though needlessly poor all their lives because they think that they must have such a one as their neighbors have.”